jneitman/Time-Series-Analysis-Outpatient-Pharmacy-RX-Volume/README.md

 # Time Series Analysis Outpatient Pharmacy RX Volume
 The following was submitted as a final research project for a capstone course offered through the M.S.
 Data Science program at the University of Wisconsin - Eau Claire.

-Research was conducted for a client's three outpatient pharmaices in the NWWI region to help visulize performance through prescription volume (totals) and offer future insight into performance by predicting totals 2 weeks ahead of time.
+Data on daily prescription volumes (totals) was obtained for three leading outpatient pharmacies in the NWWI and analyzed with descriptive and predictive methods.
+Descriptive methods displayed totals over time in multiple perspectives and aggregations to reveal